TarzanRoboticsMan/Minecraft-3D-Minesweeper/README.md

 # Minecraft-3D-Minesweeper
-Datapack folder for 3D Minesweeper in Minecraft Inspired and informed by from [TheAl_T's creation](https://www.planetminecraft.com/project/3d-minesweeper-in-minecraft-3298593/)
+Datapack folder for 3 dimensional Minesweeper in Minecraft Inspired and informed by from [TheAl_T's creation](https://www.planetminecraft.com/project/3d-minesweeper-in-minecraft-3298593/)

 Most of the code is in [/data/3d_minesweeper/functions](/data/3d_minesweeper/functions)